-10. (1) Whenever the position of a senior Khoi-San leader or branch head is to be filled, subject to sections 64, 65 and 6656, 57 and 58—
+10. (1) Whenever the position of a senior Khoi-San leader or branch head is to be filled, subject to sections56, 57 and 58—

-(a) the royal family concerned, in the event of hereditary succession must, within a reasonable time 90 days after the need arises for a position to be filled and with due regard to applicable customary law and customs, identify a senior Khoi-San leader as the hereditary successor, taking into account whether any of the grounds referred to in section 11(1) or, with the necessary changes, any of the grounds referred to in section 16(14)(a), (c), (d) or (e) apply to that person;
+(a) the royal family concerned, in the event of hereditary succession must, within 90 days after the need arises for a position to be filled and with due regard to applicable customary law and customs, identify a senior Khoi-San leader as the hereditary successor, taking into account whether any of the grounds referred to in section 11(1) or, with the necessary changes, any of the grounds referred to in section 16(14)(a), (c), (d) or (e) apply to that person;

-(b) the Khoi-San council concerned, in the case of succession by election must, within a reasonable time 90 days after the need arises for a position to be filled and with due regard to applicable customary law and customs, elect a senior Khoi-San leader or a branch head to assume the position in question, taking into account whether any of the grounds referred to in section 11(1) or, with the necessary changes, any of the grounds referred to in section 16(14)(a), (c), (d) or (e) apply to that person;
+(b) the Khoi-San council concerned, in the case of succession by election must, within 90 days after the need arises for a position to be filled and with due regard to applicable customary law and customs, elect a senior Khoi-San leader or a branch head to assume the position in question, taking into account whether any of the grounds referred to in section 11(1) or, with the necessary changes, any of the grounds referred to in section 16(14)(a), (c), (d) or (e) apply to that person;

 (c) the royal family or the Khoi-San council, as the case may be, must apply to the Premier for the recognition of the person identified or elected in terms of paragraphs (a) or (b).